Taylor Twellman: Youth and college

 Taylor was raised in St. Louis, Missouri, and attended Saint Louis University High School (SLUH), where he was an all-star athlete in American football, basketball, soccer, and baseball, during which he was offered a contract by the Kansas City Royals baseball team.
 After graduating from SLUH in 1998, Twellman rejected the offer, electing to play soccer at Maryland on an athletic scholarship.
 At Maryland, Twellman played soccer in 1998 and 1999; in 1998 Twellman was named a second-team All American for the squad, and in his sophomore 1999 season he finished as a runner-up for both the Hermann Trophy and the MAC Player of the Year Award.
 After only two seasons with the Terrapins, Twellman left college to turn professional.

 Professional career

 In 2000, Twellman signed with German Bundesliga club 1860 Munich.
 He spent two years with the team, but played for the reserve team in Division III, and never played above the reserve level.

-Twellman returned to the U.S. when he was drafted second overall by the New England Revolution in the 2002 MLS SuperDraft.
+Twellman returned to the U.S. when he was drafted second overall by the New England Revolution in the 2002 MLS SuperDraft on February 10, 2002.
+He made his MLS debut in the Revolution's season opener on March 23, coming on as a 67th minute substitute for Álex Pineda Chacón in a 3-1 loss to the MetroStars.
+He scored his first MLS goal, and made his first MLS start, on April 20, 2002, scoring in the 10th minute of a 2-0 victory over the Columbus Crew.
 In Twellman's first season in MLS, he established himself as one of the best players in the league, scoring 23 goals.
+On May 11, 2002, Twellman scored the first (and second) ever goals at Gillette Stadium in MLS league play, in the Revolution's 2-0 win over the Dallas Burn.
 He finished second in league MVP voting, and was named to the 2002 MLS Best XI.
+Twellman scored his first professional hat trick against D.C.
+United on September 7.

 In the 2003 season, despite being beset by a number of injuries, Twellman finished tied with Carlos Ruiz of the L.A.
 Galaxy for top goalscorer of the league with 15.
 His production went down in 2004, as he ended up with just nine goals.